eli-rosee/Team5-Software-Engineering/README.md

      - If the player id is not in the database, you must enter it yourself
      - Again, you can press enter to confirm the codename
      - Lastly, you must insert and confirm the equipment id (equipment id must be a number)
      - Pressing enter, will then add the player completely (broadcasts equipment id) and moves the user to the next player to enter
+     - If equipment ID feild is missing, the player will not be added to the game
      - If you want to to move sides or to a specific textbox, you can click the text box with your cursor
      - You can clear all players from the game by clicking the button "f12 Clear Game" or by pressing f12
      - After you have enteted all players that you want, you can click f5 or the button labeled "f5 Start Game" to start the game